8: Etymology

 The Turkic words for "eight" are from a Proto-Turkic stem *sekiz, which has been suggested as originating as a negation of eki "two", as in "without two fingers" (i.e., "two short of ten; two fingers are not being held up");

-this same principle is found in Finnic *kakte-ksa, which conveys a meaning of "two before (ten)".
+this same principle is found in Uralic *kakteksa, which conveys a meaning of "two before (ten)".
 The Proto-Indo-European reconstruction *oḱtṓ(w)- itself has been argued as representing an old dual, which would correspond to an original meaning of "twice four".